 If you determine that you no longer want to live in the assigned LLC space, please email the Learning Communities Office at email@example.com regarding your request.
 If approved, there is a potential for your classes to shift depending on the courses connected to that particular LLC.

 First-Years Only: If I choose to be in a living-learning community that does not relate to the major that I want to pursue, will I be behind in class requirements?

-No. As a first-year student you have plenty of time to take exploratory classes to figure out what you want to major in.
+No. As a first-year student you are encouraged to take exploratory classes to figure out what you want to major in.
 Regardless of what you choose as a major, all classes taken in the living-learning community will count towards your graduation credit.

 First-Years Only: What courses are part of the living-learning community?

 Each community has between one to three courses that students share in common.
 Please check ruoncampus.rutgers.edu/rulc/ for details.
 For some living- learning communities, you may be enrolled in a larger introductory course, which has students from both inside and outside of the LLC.